 Lower Seletar Reservoir is a tranquil spot in the north with recreational facilities such as a water play area and jetty along Yishun Avenue 1.
-Now, a new set of facilities has opened at the end of the reservoir next to the Yishun Dam – Rower’s Bay.
+Now, a new set of facilities has opened at the end of the reservoir next to the Yishun Dam – Rower’s Bay, also sometimes referred to as Rower’s Bay Park.

 Rower’s Bay at Yishun Dam